 Each year, more than 60 billion animals are raised for human consumption.
-Meat and dairy production already uses 30% of Earth’s land surface, 70% of agricultural land, and accounts for 8% of the water humans use, mostly to irrigate feed crops.
+Meat and dairy production already uses 30% of the Earth’s land surface, 70% of agricultural land, and accounts for 8% of the water humans use, mostly to irrigate feed crops.
 According to the Food and Agriculture Organization of the United Nations (FAO), the global livestock industry is “probably the largest sectoral source of water pollution,” and one of the key agents of deforestation and biodiversity loss.

 Continued meat and dairy consumption levels will make it impossible to feed the world’s population in the coming decades as large quantities of cereals and other food crops are used to feed animals rather than people.
 As highlighted by the recent report of the United Nations Rapporteur on the Right to Food, small family farms are rapidly giving way to the large-scale, factory farm model.
 This is particularly prevalent in the livestock industry, where millions of animals are raised in inhumane, unsanitary industrial conditions.
 These operations, along with the resources needed to grow the grain and oil meals (principally soybeans and corn) for livestock feed place intense pressure on the world’s forests and human communities.

-- Redirecting subsidies and other forms of economic support for unsustainable livestock production, in line with the Aichi targets of the Convention on Biodiversity.
+Redirecting subsidies and other forms of economic support for unsustainable livestock production, in line with the Aichi targets of the Convention on Biodiversity.
 The redirection of these subsidies would free up significant amounts of financial support for more sustainable forms of agricultural production that do not only contribute to climate change mitigation, but also to climate change adaptation

-- Recognizing and supporting territories and areas conserved by pastoralists and their traditional knowledge related to climate change mitigation and adaptation
+Recognizing and supporting territories and areas conserved by pastoralists and their traditional knowledge related to climate change mitigation and adaptation

-- Developing and implementing strict legislation prohibiting livestock practices that involve environmental pollution, weak labor standards, land grabbing, health risks and maltreatment of animals
+Developing and implementing strict legislation prohibiting livestock practices that involve environmental pollution, weak labor standards, land grabbing, health risks and maltreatment of animals

 Halting negotiations on bilateral and multilateral trade agreements that weaken national standards related to the livestock sector

 Promoting consumer campaigns about the benefits of dietary change away from animal products, and

 Fiscal reform that supports sustainable forms and levels of livestock production and consumption.